 The bill has barely begun to move through Congress, however, hindered by debate over the proposed budget amount, funding source, and whether the plan will do enough to keep the HTF solvent in the long-term.
 In response, Foxx said that the hope is that visible infrastructure improvements will motivate lawmakers to secure a longer-term solution.

-The American Road & Transportation Builders Association (ARTBA) wants to increase federal fuel taxes by 15 cents and offset the increase with a tax rebate for middle and lower income Americans.
-Despite lawmaker reluctance to ask consumers to pay more at the pump, the group argues that costs from shoddy infrastructure are already being passed on to the consumer.
+The American Road & Transportation Builders Association (ARTBA) wants to increase federal fuel taxes by 15 cents and offset the increase with a tax rebate for middle and lower-income Americans.
+Despite lawmakers reluctance to ask consumers to pay more at the pump, the group argues that costs from shoddy infrastructure are already being passed on to the consumer.

 ARTBA argues that their six-year highway and mass transit capital investment program, “Getting Beyond Gridlock,” presented this past March, would raise enough funds to support the program for at least ten years with no net tax increase for middle- and lower-income Americans.
 American Truck Association Chief of Legislative Affairs Christopher Spears says they’re sticking to their message, despite recognizing that hiking fuel taxes is not an easy battle.
 “There must be a political appetite in the House and Senate to act on it,” he said.
 The truck lobby also doesn’t want to change the way highway infrastructure is funding, citing, “user fees” paid at point of purchase, i.e. a fuel tax, as the most simple and workable system for funding.